algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ## Audience

-This document intended for all the team:
+This document is intended for all the team:

 Main audiences

 - Software engineers: to help them grasp user and technical requirements and support informed decision-making during project planning.
-It provides insights into client expectations, potential risks and challenges, as well as the technical choices made.
+It provides insights into client expectations, potential risks, and challenges, as well as the technical choices made.

 Secondary audiences

-- Project manager: to pinpoint risks and help him to take decision.
+- Project manager: to pinpoint risks and help him to make decisions.

 - Program lead: to verify alignment with the functional specifications and ensure the project meets client expectations.

-- Quality Assurance : to assist in preparing the testing strategy and using it as a reference to identify and validate issues.
+- Quality Assurance: to assist in preparing the testing strategy and using it as a reference to identify and validate issues.

 ## Overview